jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 - the type of weaving
   Spring-aop approach is simpler and more manageable.
 But with the Spring AOP you can't use the all power of AOP because the implementation is done through proxies and not with modification of your bytecode.

-  Spring AOP is basically a proxy instnace created by the container, so spring-AOP can only be applied to Spring beans.
+  Spring AOP is basically proxy instances created by the Spring container, so spring-AOP can only be applied to Spring beans.
   AspectJ AOP can be used to any java instances (beans or not-beans)

 - joinpoint definition
   1. spring-AOP can only be applied to Spring beans.
 AspectJ AOP can be used to any java instances (beans or not-beans).